OrdinaryMagician/umeshtools/README.md

-  object data (if you want to inspect the full thing), a plaintext representation of the Mesh and LodMesh structures in-package (absolute jumps are converted to relative offsets), and most importantly, a generated anivfile and datafile pair (Currently it doesn't generate a script file for re-importing the model).
+  object data (if you want to inspect the full thing), a plaintext representation of the Mesh and LodMesh structures in-package (absolute jumps are converted to relative offsets), and most importantly, a generated anivfile and datafile pair, plus a script file for re-importing the model.
+  (note that due to mysterious Tim Sweeney black magic, there is no way to tell if a model has been imported with UNMIRROR=1, so this will be missing from the generated .uc file).
 - **texnumsq** : Sometimes models have "scattered" texture numbers (i.e.: texture indices don't start at zero, or there are "jumps" between used indices).
 This tool remaps all texture indices to the lowest unused index,